mcampbell/shortify/docs/NOTES-FOR-EVALUATOR.md

 ## Overall/General/Misc

-I wrote all this on a Mac, but did try to also test to the extent I could on Ubuntu (18), and Windows (10, WSL2 flavored docker).
+I wrote all this on a Mac, but did try to also test to the extent I could on Ubuntu (18), and Windows (10, native npm and WSL2 flavored docker).
 The versions of docker and npm are listed in the various other text files where appropriate.

 On the UI/Layout, I tried to get as close to the Stord site as I could, but I purposely did NOT try to use the same CSS or techniques as the site.
 As such there are differences,